 In-person testing is limited and by appointment only due to social distancing within the testing labs.
 Complete the Testing Appointment Request and a Testing Services staff member will contact you to schedule your placement test at your preferred campus.
 Or, call 716-270-5124 to speak with a Testing Services staff member.

 Visit our Testing page for specific information on placement testing.

 All new and transfer students or noncontinuous students (been away two semesters or more) enrolled in an academic program must attend Orientation.

-Students are assigned to Orientation based on the date of admission to an academic program and division.
-Additionally, to be eligible to register for Orientation, you must be waived from or have completed the Accuplacer placement test.
-You will receive an invitation to register for Orientation once all admissions and testing requirements are met.
+Students are notified of Orientation based on the date of admission to an academic program and division.
+You will receive a notification to attend Orientation once all admissions and testing requirements are met.

-To begin orientation, advisement and registration, you must first register for an orientation session.
-Participation in all aspects - orientation, advisement, and registration - is required to receive a course schedule.
+To begin orientation, advisement, and registration, you must first attend an orientation session.
+Participation in all aspects – orientation, advisement, and registration – is required to receive a course schedule.

 To access the New Student Orientation: